strategiq-ventures/redact-google-doc/README.md

 ## Necessary CYA legalese
 This is not a compliance tool, official legal redaction, or certified to meet any privacy standard.
-Do not use this for HIPAA, GDPR, state secrets, or hiding the identity of the real Batman.
+Do not use this for HIPAA, GDPR, state secrets, or hiding the real identity of Batman.
 It’s just a quick way to send a “looks like the real thing” sample without giving away your actual work.